Artificial intelligence, or AI, transforms how humans interact, think, and execute ideas.

 In the past, a simple logo could cost $400.
 Online graphic designers can now create an original logo for $5.

 Fiverr.com and Upwork allow introverts to hire researchers, writers, and videographers to develop a body of work instituted by AI.

-Finally, a finished piece of content is well-suited for publishing on social media platforms such as Facebook, LinkedIn, Quora, and YouTube.
+Finally, a finished piece of content is well-suited for publishing on social media platforms like Facebook, LinkedIn, Quora, and YouTube.

 Like Einstein, introverts can use their curiosity, introspection, and solitude to create transformative, market-based solutions to gain a competitive edge as thought leaders.